searchisko/searchisko/ftest/README.md

 Note: Security domain name is intentionally different because functional tests uses HTTP Basic authentication to authenticate contributors.

+See [JBoss EAP 6.2 standalone.xml example](§) how it can looks like

 Running tests
 -------------